Instinctblaze/Hello-world/README.md

 # Hello-world
-This is Akash Kumar Gautam.
+I am Akash Kumar Gautam.
 A tech enthusiast.
+Passionate about software development and data enginering.
+Hobbies include diverse reading and playing cricket with an interest in singing and writing.